broadinstitute/cromwell-task-monitor-bq-vis/README.md

 # cromwell-task-monitor-bq-vis
-A python library used to query and visualize the recorded data by cromwel-task-monitor-bq tool
+A python library used to query and visualize the recorded data by the [cromwel-task-monitor-bq](https://github.com/broadinstitute/cromwell-task-monitor-bq) tool